New Graduate Cohort tentatively scheduled to begin Fall 2014

 Distance-friendly teacher education

 The School Library Studies program offers most instruction at a distance via the Internet; some hybrid classes combine virtual and occasional face-to-face meetings on some Saturdays or summers.
 Admitted students become members of cohort groups that provide a sense of community and connection to UNI.

 Excellence in class and faculty resources

-School Library Studies faculty members have been teacher librarians in elementary, middle and high schools.
-Some also served as college librarians, so they teach from experience.
-They are participating members of national and state professional organizations and make substantial contributions to the scholarship of the profession.
+School Library Studies faculty members are participating members of national and state professional organizations and make substantial contributions to the scholarship of the profession.